How Play Boosts Communication and Literacy Skills in Children

 • Solitary play: Also called independent play, solidarity play is largely defined by its title.
 The child is alone and not particularly interested in what other children are doing.
 This is most common in 2- to 3-year-old children.
 As an adult, you may worry about children who play alone and don’t seek out social engagement.
 However, this is a normal stage of development.
 It allows children to learn motor and cognitive skills thoroughly before interacting with others.

 • Onlooker play: Onlooker play activities may seem similar to unoccupied play, but the child is in fact, looking at other children play instead of just looking around.
-The child might even talk with others about the play, but will not engage in the play.
+The child might even talk with others about the play without actually engaging in it.
 Again, at this stage, children can benefit from onlooker play by learning more about their surroundings by observing social organization and relationships in addition to learning new ways of playing.

 • Parallel play: At this stage, the child is starting to progress onward from the non-participatory stages of play.
 Parallel play, alternatively known as adjacent play or social coaction, occurs when a child imitates the play of other children but plays separately.
 This type of play demonstrates how children can warm up to each other without actually coming into contact with one another.

 The importance of play for language development can’t be stressed enough.
-Communication development happens most effectively during dramatic play, or role-play, one of Hughes’s 16 play types.
+Communication development happens effectively during dramatic play, or role-play.
 Three characteristics of role-playing offer the optimal conditions for practicing language.
 Your “gentle adult guidance” could be paramount in children’s understanding of relationships during role-play.

 • Props and objects: Using different objects in role-play permits children to practice vocabulary by identifying the materials or items they have in use.
 They may, for example, designate a rock as a cellphone and a stick as a stethoscope.